Sweetbitter Season 1 Episode 5 Recap Weird Night

 Last we saw Tess (Ella Purnell) and Jake (Tom Sturridge), they were making plans for a wild night out during their Chinatown rendezvous.
 So it’s only natural that we open on Tess carefully picking out lingerie during a montage of her primping for her sure-to-be steamy date at Home Bar after work.

-Before heading out to the restaurant, she meets Santos (Rafa Beato), an undocumented kitchen employee at the restaurant, at a bank to help him cash his pay cheque.
+Before heading out to the restaurant, she meets Santos (Rafa Beato), an undocumented kitchen employee at the restaurant, at a bank to help him cash his paycheck.
 Tess views this whole interaction matter of factly.
-She’s earnest in her desire to help, but doesn’t fully comprehend the systematic abuse that has led him to ask her for this favour.
+She’s earnest in her desire to help, but doesn’t fully comprehend the systematic abuse that has led him to ask her for this favor.
 We’ll get back to this later.

 Advertisement